fagan2888/fastdensity/README.md

 		During the "configure" operation, you'll have to manually point where your libraries and include files are (don't worry, if you're using the GUI we showed it up)
  5. build the programme, then before launching it, in "../build/src/release" copy all the .lib and .dll files from the libraries previously installed, and remimaps.vs & remimaps.fs.
- 6. Execute the programme. a .csv called "bench_YYYY-MM-DD_HH-MM-SS" file should have been generated in "../build/src", this file is the result of the run.
+ 6. Execute the programme.
+A .csv file called "bench_YYYY-MM-DD_HH-MM-SS" (where YYYY-MM-DD_HH-MM-SS represent the actual date and time) should have been generated in "../build/src", this file is the result of the run.

 ## Autors
 * Jean-Daniel Fekete ( [Homepage](https://www.aviz.fr/~fekete/) )- Leader of the [INRIA](https://www.inria.fr/) Project Team [AVIZ](https://www.aviz.fr/)
-* Frederic Vernier ( [Homepage](http://vernier.frederic.free.fr/) ) - Lecturer (Professor Assistant) teaching at [South-Paris University](http://www.u-psud.fr/fr/index.html) and researcher (at [LIMSI](https://www.limsi.fr/en/)) teaching at South-Paris University
+* Frederic Vernier ( [Homepage](http://vernier.frederic.free.fr/) ) - Lecturer (Professor Assistant) teaching at [South-Paris University](http://www.u-psud.fr/fr/index.html) and researcher (at [LIMSI](https://www.limsi.fr/en/)).
 * Rémi Bardes - Master student in computer science at [South-Paris University](http://www.u-psud.fr/fr/index.html)

 ## Licence :